You are using an outdated browser. Please upgrade your browser to improve your experience.

 5 min read

-In the UK, it's legal to scatter ashes on land and in water, leaving you with a number of beautiful areas to choose from.
+In the UK, it's legal to scatter ashes on land and in water, leaving you with lots of beautiful areas to choose from.
 But often we get stuck on scattering ashes ideas and locations.

-Our recent study on funeral costs reveals that just 1% of people know their loved ones' funeral preferences.
-For many, this includes where they would like their ashes to be spread.
+Our recent study on funeral costs reveals that only around 1% of people know their loved ones' funeral wishes.
+For some, this includes where they would like their ashes to be spread.

-Whether you're honouring someone's wishes or choosing a location by yourself, there are some important factors to consider.
+You may be honouring someone's wishes or choosing the location by yourself.
+Either way, there are some important things to consider.

 The most picturesque locations

-If your loved one's wishes are to rest amongst some breath-taking scenery, these locations reflect the true beauty of the British landscape – from the Cairns of Scotland to the white cliffs of the southern coast.
+Is your loved one's wish to rest amongst breath-taking scenery?
+If so, these places show the true beauty of the British landscape – from the Cairns of Scotland to the white cliffs of the southern coast.

 1. Windermere, Cumbria